Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - Your LLC’s trade name, if you have one

 - The street address and phone number of your LLC’s principal office

 - The state where your LLC was formed

 - The name of your North Dakota registered agent (and address, if a noncommercial agent)

 - Names and address of your LLC’s managers or managing members

 - An authorized signature

-Additionally, North Dakota requires a Certificate of Existence or Certificate of Good Standing from your home state, certified not more than 90 days before your filing.
+Additionally, North Dakota requires a Certificate of Good Standing from your home state, certified not more than 90 days before your filing.
 Contact the state government to request one.